LimingXuM3/MGAN/README.md

 # Overview

-  A test implementation for the paper "Multi-Granularity Generative Adversarial Nets with Reconstructive Sampling for Image Inpainting" (Under reviewing)
+  A test implementation for the paper "Multi-Granularity Generative Adversarial Nets with Reconstructive Sampling for Image Inpainting"

 # Environment